lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 - [ ]  Hello!
 I'm __________ and I'm __________.
 Today we're modeling to learn how to check our patient data and team trends.

-- [ ] Navigate to the Learner See Guide for Session 2 to show Done and Do
+- [ ] Navigate to the Learner See Guide for Part I to show Done and Do

 ## Done and Do
 <!-- Do/Done Tables -->